zemirco/lockit/README.md

 // exports.db = 'sqlite://:memory:';
 // exports.dbCollection = 'users';
 ```

-### Send emails
+### Sending emails

 By default the email service is stubbed and no emails are sent.
 That means that you won't receive any signup and password reset tokens.
 You have to look them up in your database and call the routes manually (e.g. `/signup/:token`).
 To send emails you need an email server and you have to change the settings in your `config.js`:

  - `emailType` - usually `SMTP`
  - `emailSettings` - see [nodemailer](https://github.com/andris9/Nodemailer) for more information

 With [mailgun](http://www.mailgun.com/pricing) you can send up to 10,000 emails per month for free.

 ```js